January 21, 1956

 She portrayed Dr. Nicole Herman in ABC medical drama television series Grey's Anatomy (2014–2015, 2018).

-She played Regan MacNeil / Angela Rance in Fox anthology horror supernatural drama television series The Exorcist (2016).
+She was nominated for the Chainsaw Award for Best TV Actress for her role as Regan MacNeil / Angela Rance in Fox anthology horror supernatural drama series The Exorcist (2016).

-GLOW (2019) Netflix comedy web television series in role as Sandy Devereaux St. Clair
+GLOW (2019) Netflix comedy series as Sandy Devereaux St. Clair

 Attended Wareham High School in Wareham, Massachusetts.